pathephone/pathephone-desktop/README.md

 # Pathephone

-Completely serverless desktop music player.
-Think of it as decentralized Spotify alternative.
+Completely serverless desktop music streaming app.

-- *pure p2p-sharing*, even for meta-information (covers, tracklists...)
+- *Truly distributed ecosystem*.
+Even meta-information (covers, tracklists, artist's info) shared via p2p.
-- *no quality limits*: you are free to share / listen vynil rips if you wish
+- *Built-in content discovery*.
+No need to go anywhere to get magnet-links or something, Pathephone discovers new content for you!
+And yes, without a single server or tracker!
-- *genre subscribtions*: recieve only albums of those genres that you like
+- *No quality limits*.
+You are free to share or stream vynil rips if you wish.

 A lot more is yet to come!